gerardd33/Tidy/docs/Guide.md

     if (not this.classes.contains(newClass)) {
         this#classes(this.classes.add(newClass))
     }
-    value totalClasses: Int = this.classes.size;
+    val totalClasses: Int = this.classes.size;
     totalClasses
 }
 ```

 ## Method invocation: *get* and *do* expressions

 One thing to elaborate on here are those *.* and *#* expressions.
 They're very important.
 The dot is read as *get* and the hash is read as *do*.
-This is a feature very specific to Tidy.
-As mentioned before, one of the most important ideas behind Tidy is making it clear when and where there is mutable state or side effects.
+This is a feature very characteristic to Tidy.
+As mentioned before, one of the most important ideas behind Tidy is making clear when and where there is mutable state or side effects.
 The clear division into values/variables and functions/actions is one step in this direction.
 Another one is making it visible whether you call a *function* or an *action*.
-Some examples (notice too that methods with no arguments can be invoked without parentheses):
+Some examples:

 Functions: